amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 }
 ```

 Feel free to edit any of the properties values, such as author, description.
-Notice, that version starts with `1.0.0`.
+Note that the version starts with `1.0.0`.
 We are going to talk more about versioning later on this tutorial.

 # How to download NPM packages?

 You can download <abbr title="Node Package Manager">NPM</abbr> packages using `npm install <package_name>`.
-By default, npm will grap the latest version, but you can also expecify an exact verision.
+By default, npm will grab the latest version, but you can also specify an exact version.

 Let's install two packages `lodash` and `express` as follows: